 It is essential to have a good understanding of the unique UK sales agent culture.

-The Path To Becoming An Agent
+The Path To Becoming A Sales Agent

 Not many people set out in their professional careers with the intention of becoming a sales agent.
 It is what I call an obscure profession.
-There has been no clear route into becoming a sales agent.
-There are no courses, no professional bodies (other than sales agent registers and a union).
-Most sales agents have found out about sales agency work through talking to existing sales agents, or seeing or being offered agency opportunities.
+There has been no clear route into becoming a commission only sales rep. There are no courses, no professional bodies (other than sales agent registers and a small trade union).
+Most sales agents have found out about sales agency work through talking to existing sales agents, or seeing or being offered sales agency opportunities.
 They may have considered the security of employment more attractive, than the challenges, risks and potential rewards of self employment, and may have lacked the confidence or knowledge to become one.
 Many sales agents are then ‘nudged’ by circumstance into becoming self-employed sales people:

 The stars align: